spark712/google-homepage/README.md

-This is the first Odin Project for maing a google search page (not functional).
+This is the first Odin Project for making a google search page (not functional).